Attic & Loft Conversions by Vetted, Insured Specialists

 Indicative pricing — your actual quote will vary

+Loft conversion pricing depends on size, dormer versus rooflight, and finish quality — the figures below are indicative all-in Irish ranges, and your matched trader will confirm exact costs in a free, itemised quote after a survey.
 A basic rooflight conversion (no dormer, single bedroom, no ensuite) typically runs €28,000–€48,000.
 Adding an ensuite shower room is €8,000–€15,000 extra.
-A full dormer conversion (one or two bedrooms with ensuite) runs €55,000–€95,000.
-Premium master-suite conversions with feature staircases, walk-in wardrobes, and high-end finishes can reach €100,000–€140,000.
-Architect fees are 8–12% of build cost; structural engineer is €1,500–€3,500.
+A full dormer conversion (one or two bedrooms with ensuite) runs €55,000–€95,000, while premium master-suite conversions with feature staircases, walk-in wardrobes, and high-end finishes can reach €100,000–€140,000.

 These are indicative ranges based on typical Irish jobs.
-Final pricing depends on scope, materials, urgency, and the trader you choose.
-On Jobiit you'll receive itemised quotes (labour, materials, VAT) so there are no surprises.
+Final pricing depends on scope, materials, and urgency.
+On Jobiit your matched trader sends one fully itemised quote (labour, materials, VAT) so there are no surprises.

-Why hire your loft conversion through Jobiit
+Why book your loft conversion through Jobiit

 We built Jobiit to fix what's broken about finding tradespeople in Ireland.